ryankatzman/ryankatzman.github.io/_pages/about.md

 # Education

-I'm a first year Computer Engineering major at Georgia Tech with an additional Minor in Mathematics, with a predicted graduation in May 2028.
-I plan on specializing in the Computing Hardware and Emerging Architecture thread and the Signal Processing thread.
+I'm a first year Computer Engineering student at the Georgia Institute of Technology, also pursuing a minor in Mathematics, planning to graduate in May 2028.
+I plan to specialize in the Computing Hardware and Emerging Architecture thread alongside the Signal Processing thread, driven by an interest in low-level hardware design.
+My main focus centers on digital design, where I like to work with concepts like logic design and hardware description languages to build and optimize real world computing components.
+I'm particularly interested in the intersection of hardware and software, and how design at the architectural level can enable faster systems.

 <h2 style="text-align: center;">Relevant Courses I've taken:</h2>